Conrado Ríos: Early life

-He was born in Santiago de Chile on May 14, 1896, son of Conrado Ríos Venegas and Josefina Gallardo Nieto, in addition to having been the nephew of the diplomat and politician Galvarino Gallardo Nieto and great-grandson of José Camilo Gallardo, the first Chilean printer and typographer.
+He was born in Santiago de Chile on May 14, 1896, son of Conrado Ríos Venegas and Josefina Gallardo Nieto, in addition to having been the nephew of the diplomat and politician Galvarino Gallardo and great-grandson of José Camilo Gallardo, the first Chilean printer and typographer.
 He completed his primary studies at the National Institute and his secondary studies at the Barros Arana National Boarding School, both in Santiago.
 He continued his studies at the Faculty of Law of the University of Chile.

 In 1948 he married María Izquierdo Phillips, with whom he had a son.

 Career

 He did not graduate as a lawyer, and instead entered public life as a journalist.
 He worked since 1918 at the newspaper La Nación, where he was head of codes, later an international commentator and, in 1928, editor-in-chief.
 Likewise, he was a contributor to the newspapers El Mercurio and El Diario Ilustrado, under the pseudonym Víctor E. Morla.
 In 1932 he founded the Hoy magazine, together with Aníbal Jara and Carlos Dávila.
 In the company of the lawyer and politician Ismael Edwards Matte he organized the Ercilla Publishing House.

 On February 9, 1927, he was appointed by President Carlos Ibáñez del Campo as head of the Ministry of Foreign Affairs and Commerce, holding the position until August 31, 1929.
 During his management in charge of the government division, the controversy with Peru over the provinces of Tacna and Arica was put to an end through the Treaty of Lima, he made negotiations between Bolivia and Paraguay in their dispute over the Gran Chaco and served as arbitrator in the issue of pending boundaries between Panama and Costa Rica.

 He carried out a process of modernization of the Chancellery, dividing the Ministry in 1927 into two large departments, the Diplomatic and the Economic, and then adding, in 1929, the Consular Department.
 On the other hand, simultaneously, between March 23 and 26, 1928, he took over as Minister of Social Welfare, in an interim capacity; and between February 29 and March 5, 1928, he took over as Minister of Development, as a substitute.
 Likewise, between August 24 and 30, 1929, he took over as Minister of the Interior, acting as deputy after the resignation of Guillermo Edwards Matte.

 After leaving the cabinet, he was appointed ambassador extraordinary to Spain, on the occasion of the Exposition of Latin American Nations in Seville, and ambassador to Peru until 1930.
 Later, in the government of President Pedro Aguirre Cerda, in 1939 he was appointed ambassador in Argentina, serving in that diplomatic mission until 1944, two years into the administration of President Juan Antonio Ríos.
 With the arrival of Carlos Ibáñez del Campo to the presidency of the Republic for the second time, in 1953, he once again served as ambassador to Argentina, until 1956.

 Among other activities, he held the position of director of the construction company Sigdo Koppers and president of Impregnadora de Maderas S.A.